hero image

 Join us at this year's National BIDs Conference

-The 2025 National BIDs Conference will take place on Wednesday 5th November at One Moorgate Place, London.
+This year’s National BIDs Conference will take place on Wednesday 5th November at One Moorgate Place, London.

 This year, you can expect our packed agenda to focus on 'Resilient Roots, Bold Growth'.
+The Government’s recently announced Pride In Place strategy and the implications to BIDs and places will be discussed throughout the day.

 Book Tickets